lucaswotta/lucaswotta/README.md

 <br>
 <hr>

-<p>Graduating in Systems Analysis and Development, I'm an expert in tinkering with hardware looking for new challenges in development for fun and profit.<p>
+<p>Graduating in Systems Analysis and Development, I'm an expert in tinkering with hardware looking for new challenges in development for fun and profit.</p>

 <div align="center">
    <img height="200" align="right" src="https://c.tenor.com/D2H0hPltOdYAAAAC/golden-boy-fake-keyboard-programing-coding-paper-book.gif">